Artists of the Hawks

 Dennis Neville (19-?)

 An early assistant artist for Joe Shuster on Superman in the Golden Age, Dennis Neville drew the first two stories of Hawkman in Flash Comics.
-He also did a lot of work on Shuster and Jerry Siegal's other classic creation, Slam Bradley, which preceded Batman by about two years in Detective Comics.
+He also did a lot of work on Shuster and Jerry Siegel's other classic creation, Slam Bradley, which preceded Batman by about two years in Detective Comics.
+He worked on at least four Hawkman stories before resuming more work as penciller on Superman.
 While he wasn't one of the biggest names in comics in those early days, he certainly did work on plenty of important characters and titles.
+Unfortunately, beyond this, I couldn't find any more data on him.

 Sheldon Mayer (1917-1991)